COST announces new action on rethinking the blue economy

 “Thanks to its composition and structure, RethinkBlue is very well-positioned to explore the impacts of Blue Economy policies on coastal populations.
 Our ambition is to go beyond idealised models and to stimulate empirical studies that investigate challenges, conflicts, and unintended consequences of the policies at hand.”
 Dr Dražen Cepić, Chair of RethinkBlue

-In April, the first RethinkBlue international conference took place in Malta.
+In April, the first RethinkBlue international conference took place in Croatia.
 Scholars and experts discussed and presented research on issues related to social, environmental and economic aspects of the Blue Economy.
 This included maritime occupations; food security; sustainable blue consumption; port cities; coastal communities; fisheries governance; marine tourism; emergent activities; climate change; and natural hazards.
 Download the book of abstracts from the conference.

 “The methods of communication of RethinkBlue are very important as we as are trying to bridge gaps between scientific language and people’s everyday lives.
 In a way, we are trying to democratise knowledge related to the Blue Economy,” says Prof. Michael Briguglio, RethinkBlue Science Communication Coordinator.